 - We work locally with interested parties, entrepreneurs, and potential advocates to achieve our Mission.

-Energy – Serving as a Vermont leader in home and business participation in energy efficiency, energy transformation, and renewable energy generation opportunities while also ensuring that those opportunities are available to all socio-economic sectors of the community.
+Energy – Serving as a Vermont leader in home and business participation in energy efficiency, energy transformation, and renewable energy generation opportunities, while ensuring these opportunities are available to all socio-economic sectors of the community.

 Mobility and a Healthy Downtown – Creating and supporting a transportation system that provides great, efficient and affordable mobility choices including walking, biking, transit, rail and ride-sharing.
 Maintaining a vibrant downtown and developing other high-density areas are essential to the success of this effort.